Karmapa controversy: Discovery of prediction letter

-One central issue in the recognition of the 17th Karmapa is a prediction letter Tai Situ claimed was written by the 16th Karmapa.
-It indicates the parents, location, and year of the 17th Karmapa's rebirth.
+One central issue in the recognition of the 17th Karmapa was a prediction letter Tai Situ claimed was written by the 16th Karmapa.
+It indicated the parents, location, and year of the 17th Karmapa's rebirth.

-In January 1981, nine months before the 16th Karmapa's parinirvāṇa, the 12th Tai Situpa maintains that the Karmapa gave him an amulet with a yellow-brocade cover, telling him, "This is your protection amulet.
+In January 1981, nine months before the 16th Karmapa's parinirvāṇa, the 12th Tai Situpa maintained that the Karmapa gave him an amulet with a yellow-brocade cover, telling him, "This is your protection amulet.
 In the future, it will confer great benefit."
 Although Tai Situpa wore the locket on a gold chain for about a year after the Karmapa's death, he moved it to a side pocket, not realizing its significance or that it contained a message.
 Tai Situpa states that he followed an intuition to open the amulet and found in late 1990 the third prediction letter, inside an envelope marked "Open in the Metal Horse Year".